LauraVEkris/openrowingmonitor/docs/Architecture.md

 #### GpioTimerService.js

-`GpioTimerService.js` is a small independent process, acting as a data handler to the signals from `pigpio`.
+`GpioTimerService.js` is a small independent worker thread, acting as a data handler to the signals from `pigpio`.
 It translates the *Alerts* with their `tick` into a stream of times between these *Alerts* (which we call *CurrentDt*).
 The interrupthandler is still triggered to run with extreme low latency as the called `gpio` process will inherit its nice-level, which is extremely time critical.
 To OpenRowingMonitor it provides a stream of measurements that needed to be handled.

 #### Server.js